-The adjusted Net Density would be 22 two-bedroom units times 1.2 plus 20 three-bedroom units times 1.6) or 58.4.
-Dividing this by 20 (suburban Minimum Density) and 1.9 acres (net area of the 3 sites) and multiplied by 100 results in an adjusted Net Density as a percentage of required density of 153.7 percent which yields 15 points for Density.
+The adjusted Net Density would be 22 two-bedroom units times 1.2 plus 20 three-bedroom units times 1.6 or 58.4.
+Dividing this by 20 (suburban minimum density) and 1.9 acres (net area of the three sites) and multiplied by 100 results in an adjusted Net Density as a percentage of required density of 153.7 percent which yields 15 points for Density.